First published: November 4th, 2020

 - Receipt of the employee’s complaint.

 - A formal hearing.

 The hearing grants the employee an opportunity to discuss their concerns.
-This is in light of the evidence revealed by the investigation.
+Fair procedures dictate that the employee should have a right to reply to any evidence revealed by the investigation.

 See if an informal resolution can resolve the employee grievance

-If an employee is not adhering to COVID-19 protocols, an informal word with the employee in question may be enough to resolve the situation.
+If one employee’s conduct is offending another, an informal word in private with the employees in question may be enough to resolve the situation.